TheMagnificent11/themagnificent11/index.md

-# Saji's .Net Blog
+# TheMagnificent11

 Hi, welcome to my blog.

-Boring name, I know.
-What's the [programming joke](https://martinfowler.com/bliki/TwoHardThings.html); there are only two hard things in computer science: cache invalidation and naming things (Phil Karlton).

 I know it's a bit empty in here, but I'm new to this blogging caper.

+I plan to blog about my learnings and experiments with .Net.

-If you'd like to know more about me, my [GitHub profile](https://github.com/TheMagnificent11) has all the info I feel comfortable divluging.
+If you'd like to know more about me, my [GitHub profile](https://github.com/TheMagnificent11) has all the info I feel comfortable divulging.

 I don't have comments available on my blogs, but please send any feeback to my via any of the social media platforms listed on my [GitHub profile](https://github.com/TheMagnificent11).